webifier/build/README.md

 1. Add **SQUARE** images of each author with a maximum size of **1.5MB** to the `authors` directory.

-1. Add `metadata.yml` and write authors information as shown bellow.
+1. Add `metadata.yml` to `authors` directory and write authors information as shown bellow.
 (Icons can be any font-awesome free icon.
 See https://fontawesome.com/icons?d=gallery)

     ```yaml
     - name: Author 1